Open Bible Data Home About News OET Key

 חֶ֥סֶד וֶאֱמֶ֗ת אַֽל־יַעַ֫זְבֻ֥ךָ

-Solomon is using a figure of speech here that expresses a strongly positive meaning by using a negative word, not, together with an expression that is the opposite of the intended meaning.
-If it would be helpful in your language, you could express the meaning positively.
+Solomon is using a figure of speech here, consisting of the negative particle not and the negative word leave.
+If it would be clearer in your language, you could use a positive expression to translate this.
 Alternate translation: “Retain covenant faithfulness and trustworthiness”

 Note 4 topic: figures-of-speech / abstractnouns